Recognizing and Overcoming Postpartum Depression

 If you think you are experiencing PPD:

-- Ask about local support groups for PPD.
+- Ask about local support groups for PPD

-- Call the anonymous Postpartum Support International warmline at 1-800-944-4773.
+- Call the anonymous Postpartum Support International warmline at 1-800-944-4773

-- Visit www.maternalmentalhealthla.org, www.postpartum.net, and www.2020mom.org for more resources.
+- Visit postpartum.net for more resources

 - Eat a balanced diet.
 Nutrients are essential for proper body and brain function.
 If you are able, try healthy meal planning, purchase easy-to-prepare whole foods, or ask friends and family to prepare nutritious meals for you.

 - Connect with other people.
 Talking about your feelings with others can help reduce depressive symptoms.
+Joining a parent and child group or parent support group can be helpful.